 Two synthetic fabrics that share many similar features, such as easy care, stretch resistant or wrinkle, and shrink resistance that makes life so much easier.
 Nylon or polyester bomber jackets, therefore, are great spring or summer style essentials that make printing on these, an easy and fun way to personalize your style with a custom bomber jacket.

 The lightweight properties of these two fabrics make them easy to layer up with as well.
 This may also work for some cold climates, as nylon proves to be both waterproof and weather resistant also.

 Perfect for the winter, woolen bomber jackets are a definite ‘must-have’.
 Wool not only will keep you warm, exhibiting a functional aspect, but looks equally stylish, with the right fit and even texture that makes this type of bomber jacket unique.

 A suede bomber jacket is indeed in a league of its own.
 Truly stylish, even though it may not be a good option for rainy climates.
 Still, suede bomber jackets give you a twist between modern sensibilities and classic timelessness.

 Suede bomber jackets in brown or stone, navy, white or black, all have a powerful style story to tell, no matter how many times you wear it.

 4. Leather Bomber Jackets

-Proven as the most original and timeless pieces amid all the options, leather bomber jackets will take you to a whole new level through winter.
+Proven as the most original and timeless piece amid all the options, a leather bomber jacket will take you to a whole new level through winter.
 While black is the all-around favorite, there are many other options available as well.